top of page

 - Offer training for school staff to become confident creative producers/directors.

-- Document the performances, building a collective record of this nationwide project.
+- Document the performances, building a collective record of this nationwide project to go in the new National Museum of Education.